-Graham, who was voted Intercollegiate Tennis Association (ITA) East Region Coach of the Year in 2003, tutored numerous NCAA singles and doubles championship qualifiers, including one quarterfinalist who went on to be ranked No. 65 in the world.
-During his tenure, Harvard produced three All-America players, four Ivy League players of the year, six Ivy League rookies of the year, and many student-athletes honored with ITA and league all-academic awards.
-In addition, Graham founded The Tennis Camps at Harvard, a summer day camp that grew to 180-plus campers per week.
+Selected Intercollegiate Tennis Association (ITA) East Region Coach of the Year in 2003, Graham tutored several NCAA tournament singles and doubles qualifiers, including one quarterfinalist, Erika de Lone, who went on to become #65 in the WTA.
+His program produced three All-Americans, four Ivy League players-of-the-year, six rookies-of-the-year, and many All-Ivy singles and doubles selections.
+Graham founded The Tennis Camps at Harvard, a summer day camp that grew to serve over 1200 campers per summer.

-Prior to Harvard, Graham was the tennis program coordinator and head coach at the University of the Pacific from 1978-90.
-In his 12 seasons, the Tigers won 180 dual matches and one Pacific Coast Athletic Conference championship.
-The PCAA was the forerunner to what is now the Big West Conference.
+Prior to Harvard, Graham was tennis program coordinator and head coach of women’s tennis at the University of the Pacific (UOP) from 1978-90.
+In his 12 seasons, the Tigers won 180 dual matches and one Pacific Coast Athletic Association (PCAA) championship.
 He was named the 1985 PCAA Coach of the Year and the 1989 ITCA Northwest Region Coach of the Year.
-During his time at the Stockton, Calif.-based school, Graham directed three United States Tennis Association-sanctioned tournaments and professional tennis exhibitions with Hall of Famer Rod Laver, Gene Mayer and Bill Scanlon.
+He directed professional tennis exhibitions with two-time Grand Slam champion Rod Laver, as well as with Gene Mayer and Bill Scanlon.

-Graham is certified as a USTA high performance coach and as a certified tennis professional by The Professional Tennis Registry.
-He has been involved in a tennis administrative capacity as chair of both the Ivy Group Women’s Tennis Coaches and the Northern California Athletic Conference Tennis Coaches committees, as a member of the NCAA East Region Selection Committee, and as coordinator of the ITCA Regional Ranking Committee.
+After leaving Harvard, Graham built a community-based tennis program in the Greater Boston area that now serves over 500 juniors and adults per year.
+He is a USTA high performance coach and PTR certified tennis professional.
+Graham has served in an administrative capacity as chairman of both the Ivy Group Women’s Tennis Coaches and the Northern California Athletic Conference Tennis Coaches, and has served as a member of the NCAA East Region Selection Committee and as coordinator of the ITCA Regional Ranking Committee.

-A native of Pella, Iowa, Graham earned his B.A. in psychology from Central College in 1973.
-He received a master’s degree in physical education and recreation from the University of the Pacific in 1987.
+A native of Pella, Iowa, Graham earned his B.A. in psychology from Central College, and a master’s degree in physical education and recreation from the University of the Pacific, Stockton, CA.